 Therefore, in most cases, the SOUNDEX command in SQL is not a feasible method to deduplicate a database.
 Only specialised tools that include an error-tolerant (fuzzy) matching algorithm can provide a satisfactory solution to this problem, such as DataQualityTools:

-- You can read about how to use DataQualityTools to search for duplicate addresses within a table in the article 'Remove Duplicates in Access'.
+- You can read about how to use DataQualityTools to search for duplicates within a table in the article 'Search intelligently for duplicates and duplicate addresses with DataQualityTools'.